forlond/phpunit-testing-tools/docs/symfony_validator.md

                 $builder->setConstraintValidatorFactory($factory);

                 // Example, ignore the constraint validator.
-                // This should be the recommended option as you may have a test case for the constraint validator apart.
+                // This should be the recommended option as you may have a test case apart for the constraint validator.
                 $factory->setNoopInstance(CustomValidator::class);
             }
         );